oms-pi-sw/MLST/README.md

 ## TODO:
 * Add a mixed exact algorith that use **Multithreaded Bottom-Up** *with an Heuristic Algorithm*, to find an *upper bound* for minimum graph cost.
-* Tabu heuristic algorithm and Path Relinking.
+* Tabu heuristic algorithm and Path Relinking. *Already work in progress*.